ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 #### `POST /create/`

 This creates an instance of the given model.
-Note that no id needs to be passed to this.
-You do need to pass the session key of a user that is allowed to create the desired model in the query string, and the POST data should be the JSON representation of the model just as if it were returned from the API, with the exception of the id and some other fields, depending on the model.
+Note that no `id` needs to be passed to this.
+You do need to pass the session key of a user that is allowed to create the desired model in the query string, and the POST data should be the JSON representation of the model just as if it were returned from the API, with the exception of `id` and some other fields, depending on the model.

  - `User`s
     - `playerIds` must not be passed